RedisLabs/redislabs-docs/content/rs/security/access-control/rbac/configure-acl.md

 - Include keys or key patterns with the "~" prefix.

 - Allow access to [pub/sub channels](https://redis.io/docs/manual/pubsub/) with the "&" prefix (only supported for databases with Redis version 6.2 and later).
+When defining permissions for specific channels, include `resetchannels` at the beginning to flush the default configuration.

 {{<note>}}
 Module commands have several ACL limitations: